What is plague and how is it transmitted?

 Rodent and flea control are the main components in a plague prevention program.
-Cats and dogs should be restricted from animal burrows and from eating any carcasses of dead rabbits or rodents.
+Dogs and cats should be restricted from animal burrows and from eating any carcasses of dead rabbits or rodents.

 A human vaccine against Yersinia pestis is available.